 "So, Rocky is obviously an anti-Nietzschian parable, with the strong man being overcome by the weak, but it gets really explicit in Rocky IV, with the blonde superman being knocked down by this avatar of conventional morality.
 It's total slave morality, this notion that the hero is this schmuck who is just this beaten-down nice guy.
 I mean, come on.
 Apollo Creed is so obviously the cooler one and the better fighter and just oozes charisma, why aren't we rooting for him?
 Doesn't he deserve to win?
 Why are our sympathies always attached to the so-called everyman?"

 "Also, Quentin Tarantino movies are racist."

 "I like how Bernie Sanders sounds like a total Socialist."

 "Bro, did you even read Žižek's The Sublime Object of Ideology?"

 "Then you must know the fundamental theory error in Sanders's assumptions about Marxism."

 "Žižek would say his brand of socialism doesn't explain why a commodity can affirm its social character, only the commodity-form of the product."

-Slavoj Žižek is a charming, goofy man and, yes, probably the world's most famous Marxist intellectual – but unless you go on to a career in highbrow journals or academia, you'll probably never have to pretend you've read him or know how to pronounce his name again.
+Slavoj Žižek is a charming, goofy man, and probably the world's most famous Marxist intellectual—but unless you go on to a career in highbrow journals or academia, you'll probably never have to pretend you've read him again.